AbdoulAFall/studentList-project-docker/README.md

-# Work descripton
+# Work testing

-To test the work you can open : http://play-with-docker.com/
+To test the work you can open the following link http://play-with-docker.com/ and use the following commands

 ```bash
 # Clone this repo locally